oneapi-src/level-zero-spec/scripts/core/PROG.rst

 API such as clFlush or clFinish.
-To minimize overhead between sharing command queues, applications must explicitly submit OpenCL command queues using clFlush, clFinish or similar operations prior to enqueuing an Level-Zero command list.
+To minimize overhead between sharing command queues, applications must explicitly submit OpenCL command queues using clFlush, clFinish or similar operations prior to enqueuing a Level-Zero command list.
 Failing to explicitly submit device work may result in undefined behavior.

 Sharing an OpenCL command queue doesn't alter the lifetime of the API